armoredNorth27/Intro-to-Programming---Matcher-game/README.md

   -Conditional statements <br>
   -Loops(for loops and while loops) <br>

 These concepts are used in order to create a game with a bit of complexity behind it.
+This assignment was solved using only Python as that's what was required.